Prognostic biomarkers based on GUF1, EFTUD2 and GSPT1 targets affecting migration of gastric cancer cells

 Cell transfection

 Specific small interfering RNAs (siRNAs) targeting GUF1, EFTUD2 and GSPT1 (si-GUF1, si-EFTUD2 and si-GSPT1, respectively) and negative control siRNA (si-NC) were acquired from Beijing Xianghong Biotechnology Co., Ltd. (Beijing, China).
-For the siRNA experiments, 100 pmol siRNA and sample control (NC) were mixed with 125 µL serum-free medium and 4 µL Lipo8000 Transfection Reagent (Beyotime, location) and transfection was carried out.
+For the siRNA experiments, 100 pmol siRNA and sample control (NC) were mixed with 125 µL serum-free medium and 4 µL Lipo8000 Transfection Reagent (Beyotime, Shanghai, China) and transfection was carried out.
 All transfected cells were cultured for 48 h before they were used for the various assays, unless indicated otherwise.

 RNA extraction and quantitative real-time polymerase chain